Disney Store: Online presence

 In 2006, a complete rebranding was done.
 Disney Direct Marketing, Inc. was changed to Disney Shopping, Inc. (DSI), the domain was changed from DisneyDirect.com to DisneyShopping.com and the Disney Catalog business was shut down.
 In fall of 2006, Disney ended their partnership with eBay and moved the Disney Auctions website under its own banner.

 In 2008, after the repurchase of the Disney Store business from The Children's Place, the domain was changed back to DisneyStore.com.
 In 2009, DisneyAuctions.com was completely shut down.
 In 2010, DSI was moved back under the control of the newly reacquired Disney Store business and a complete redesign of the site was launched.
 Also in 2010, the Disneystore.co.uk site was completely rebuilt on the same platform as the US site.
 The Walt Disney Company acquired Marvel Entertainment in 2009 and that same year, DisneyAuctions.com was completely shut down and that domain now redirects visitors to DisneyStore.com.
 In 2011, MarvelStore.com was relaunched using the same technology as the Disney Store website.
 A new online store for the French market was launched and a new store for the German market was launched.

-For a time between 2020-2023, the sites were branded ShopDisney.
+For a time between 2020 and 2023, the sites were branded ShopDisney.

 A special Disney World vintage apparel line called "YesterEars" was available at the online store for a limited time in August 2016.
 YesterEars products pay homage to classic park attractions and destinations and is named after the former Downtown Disney Pleasure Island shop.
 Additional products would be announced in September.